-MHF's reserve funds are derived from the net proceeds of five issues of state of Maryland (State) general obligation bonds aggregating \$39,300,000 and \$7,500,000 in proceeds derived from State appropriations.
+MHF's reserve funds are derived from the net proceeds of five issues of the State of Maryland (State) general obligation bonds aggregating \$39,300,000 and \$7,500,000 in proceeds derived from State appropriations.
 In addition, the funds have earned investment income and paid claims.
 The unrestricted accumulated deficit reflects MHF's operations since inception less interest income.
+The reserves are held by the Office of the Treasurer of the State, which credits MHF with income on investment of reserves for the benefit of MHF.